OpenEvalProject/evals/manuscripts/elife-79981/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/79981/elife-79981-fig8-v2.jpg)

-**Figure 8.:** Actinobacterial helix-grip fold A (AhfA) is required for mycolic acid synthesis.(A) Wild-type (WT) cells expressing gfp or cells of the indicated strains lacking a fluorescent protein marker were grown to an OD600 between 0.15 and 0.4 depending on strain fitness, stained with 6-TAMRA-Trehalose (6-TMR-Tre) for 30 min, washed, mixed together, and then applied to an agarose pad for visualization by fluorescence microscopy.
+**Figure 8.:** (A) Wild-type (WT) cells expressing gfp or cells of the indicated strains lacking a fluorescent protein marker were grown to an OD600 between 0.15 and 0.4 depending on strain fitness, stained with 6-TAMRA-Trehalose (6-TMR-Tre) for 30 min, washed, mixed together, and then applied to an agarose pad for visualization by fluorescence microscopy.
 Scale bar represents 2 µm.
 (B) Quantification of the extent of mycolic acid staining with 6-TMR-Tre as measured by a fluorescence plate reader.
 Dots indicate individual data points, bar height indicates the mean, and error bars indicate the standard deviation of three independent experiments.
 Significance was determined by two-tailed t test. ***p<0.001, ns, not significant.
 (C) TLC analysis of lipids extracted with chloroform/methanol from the indicated Corynebacterium glutamicum (Cglu) strains.
 The plate was developed in chloroform:methanol:water (30:8:1), dipped in primuline, and spots visualized with UV.
-Key species are labeled: TMM, trehalose monomycolate; TDM, trehalose dimycolate; P-lipids, phospholipids.
-The strains in panels B and C contained an empty vector (EV) or the indicated gene constitutively expressed from the PSOD promoter.Figure 8—source data 1.Wild-type (WT) cells expressing gfp or unlabeled Δpks (left) or ΔahfA (right) cells lacking a fluorescent protein marker were grown to an OD600 between 0.15 and 0.4 depending on strain fitness, stained with 6-TMR-Tre for 30 minutes, washed, mixed together, and then applied to an agarose pad for visualization by fluorescence microscopy.
-Scale bar represents 10 µm and white box indicates area cropped for enlarged figure.Figure 8—source data 2.This spreadsheet contains the data used to make Figure 8B.Figure 8—source data 3.Corynebacterium glutamicum (Cglu) strains.The plate was developed in chloroform:methanol:water (30:8:1), dipped in primuline, and spots visualized with UV.
 Key species are labeled: TMM, trehalose monomycolate; TDM, trehalose dimycolate; P-lipids, phospholipids.
 The strains in panels B and C contained an empty vector (EV) or the indicated gene constitutively expressed from the PSOD promoter.

 ## Discussion

 Bacteriophages and their interactions with host cell receptors have long served as powerful tools for probing and monitoring bacterial surface assembly.
 For example, coliphages T4 and lambda played critical roles in defining the processes of LPS biogenesis and outer membrane protein transport, respectively.
 Additionally, phages of Gram-positive bacteria like Bacillus subtilis phage ΦT3 have served as useful probes for the synthesis of teichoic acids and other surface polymers (Dunne et al., 2018; Freymond et al., 2006).
 The receptors of phages that infect bacteria in the Corynebacteriales order have only just begun to be characterized.
 Gaining a greater understanding of the receptors recognized by these phages will aid the development of new tools for dissecting the assembly mechanism of the complex mycolata envelope surrounding their hosts.
 Among the multitude of phages that infect Corynebacteriales that have been isolated and genetically defined, receptor requirements for infection remain largely uncharacterized.
 In previous studies, lipids have been implicated in the initiation of infection by mycobacteriophages (Imaeda and Blas, 1969), but in only one example has a requirement for a defined surface glycolipid (Chen et al., 2009) been demonstrated.
 We therefore sought to globally define the factors required for phages to infect members of the Corynebacteriales using Cglu as a model system and two unrelated corynephages adapted to the lab strain MB001.
 Recent work has demonstrated the ability of high-throughput genome-wide analyses to reveal phage receptors for both characterized and novel phages that infect Gram-negative hosts (Kortright et al., 2020; Mutalik et al., 2020; Adler et al., 2021).
 Here, Tn-Seq analysis of resistant host mutants following phage challenge of a high-density transposon library successfully identified phage infection requirements, including both glycolipids and porin proteins in the mycomembrane.
 Additionally, the analysis identified new genes involved in AG modification and mycolic acid synthesis, highlighting the utility of the phage resistance profiling approach in revealing previously hidden aspects of mycolata envelope assembly for further functional characterization.

-## Potential role of mycolic acids and/or O-mycoloylated proteins as phage receptors
+### Potential role of mycolic acids and/or O-mycoloylated proteins as phage receptors

 The analysis of transposon insertion enrichment following challenge with CL31 or Cog revealed a requirement for genes in the mycolic acid synthesis pathway for optimal infection.
 The dependence on this gene set was near absolute for CL31 whereas the Cog phage was found to retain the ability to plaque on cells defective for mycolic acid synthesis, albeit at a reduced efficiency.
 Notably, the severity of the plating phenotypes was reversed for a mutant defective in the mycoloyltransferase Cmt1 with Cog phage showing the strongest defect and CL31, especially the CPCL31 variant, retaining plaquing ability on the Δcmt1 strain.
 Thus, the two phages appear to rely on mycolic acids for infection, but in differing ways.